clydedacruz/obc-docs/protocol-spec.md

 Since the wallet service is in possession of the user's key material, it is clear that without a secure authorization mechanism in place a malicious wallet service could successfully impersonate the user in the Open Blockchain.
-We thus emphasize that this design corresponds to a wallet service that is **trusted** to only perform transactions on behalf of its clients, with the concent of the latter.
+We thus emphasize that this design corresponds to a wallet service that is **trusted** to only perform transactions on behalf of its clients, with the consent of the latter.
 There are two cases for the registration of an end-user to an online wallet service:

 1. when the user has registered with the Open Blockchain registration authority and acquired his/her <enrollID, enrollPWD>,